Skip to main content

 ArtifactA structured data object — logs, spans, or metrics — the agent produces during an interaction.

-This document provides example requests and responses for creating chats, sending messages with the wait-for-response and polling flows, and retrieving the artifacts Olly produces during an interaction.
+This document provides example requests and responses for creating chats, sending messages with the wait-for-response and polling flows, retrieving the artifacts Olly produces, managing rules and skills, and submitting feedback.

-Every API interaction runs in skill mode — the single Olly chat mode used in the Coralogix UI.
-This is the default for interaction_mode: Olly applies a curated set of specialized skills to each request, extensible with your own custom skills.
+The interaction_mode field on the create-interaction request is deprecated and ignored.
+Every API interaction runs in Olly's Pro mode — the same single mode used in the Coralogix UI.
+Pro applies a curated set of specialized skills to each request, extensible with your own custom skills.

 See Olly chat for the in-product chat experience.